Economy of the United Kingdom: Health and social work

-In the UK the majority of the healthcare sector consists of the state funded and operated National Health Service (NHS), which accounts for over 80% of all healthcare spending in the UK and has a workforce of around 1.7 million, making it the largest employer in Europe, and putting it amongst the largest employers in the world.
+In the UK the majority of the healthcare sector consists of the state funded and operated National Health Service (NHS).
 The NHS operates independently in each of the four constituent countries of the UK.
-The NHS in England is by far the largest of the four parts and had a turnover of £92.5 billion in 2008.
+NHS England is by far the largest of the four and had a budget of £182 billion in 2024.
+It also has a workforce of 1.8 million, making NHS England the largest single employer in Europe and putting it amongst the largest employers in the world.